PJMantoss/university-admin/README.md

 A simple application for a university admin to manually chose courses for students.

-This is a private project to demonstrate the use of React Router, Compound Components, Firebase Authentication and Docker.
+This is a private project to demonstrate the use of React Router and Compound Components with Firebase Authentication and Docker.
 Project is still in development.

 TECHNOLOGIES OVERVIEW